dingyaozhang/synergy/README.md

 ### Quick Start
 The input file should be matrix (tab-separated values file, tsv) file.
 In this file, the columns are features (like mutation), and the rows are samples.
 The last column is the result feature (like cancer/normal) we want to study the influence of features on the result feature.
 In the Mode 2, all features except result feature are discrete variable.
 A name (tab-separated values file, tsv) file with two colunms are needed, too.
 The first column includes gene name, and the second row includes gene IDs.
+The name file is corresponding to each feature in matrix file.

 The matrix file looks like (only the numeric part is in the file.):
 |          | *feature 1*|  *feature 2*|*...* | *Feature N* | *Outcome* |
 |  ----    |    ----  | ---- | ----|----  | ---- |